-- FSU Baroque Trumpet Ensemble (Bryan Goff, director) is an ensemble of trumpet students who perform on natural trumpets.
+- FSU Baroque Trumpet Ensemble is an ensemble of trumpet students who perform on natural trumpets.
 This group has performed in Europe at the International Trumpet Guild conference.

-- The Early Music Program together with the Opera Program has mounted fully-staged productions of Claudio Monteverdi's Coronation of Poppea (1993), and John Eccles's Semele (2003); Eccles's Judgment of Paris will be performed in the spring of 2005 at the International John Eccles Conference being hosted by FSU.
+- The Early Music Program together with the Opera Program has mounted fully-staged productions of Claudio Monteverdi's Coronation of Poppea (1993; 2016), and John Eccles's Semele (2003); Eccles's Judgment of Paris was performed in the spring of 2005 at the International John Eccles Conference hosted by FSU.

 Students perform in an Early Music recital on March 3, 2017.
 Photographs by Dr. Michael Broyles.